-Latest TRP Ratings: Mahakali, YRKKH & Kumkum Bhagya Drops Down; TKSS Vanishes From The TRP Chart!
+Latest TRP Ratings: Mahakali, YRKKH & Kumkum Bhagya Drop Down; TKSS Vanishes From The TRP Chart!

 Latest TRP/BARC ratings for the week 32 (August 5-August 11) are here.
 Star Plus is back on top slot, while Colors TV and Zee TV occupy the third and fourth places, respectively.

-Among the shows, Amul Sa Re Ga Ma Pa Little Champs and Fear Factor Khatron Ke Khiladi 8 continues to rule the TRP chart.
+Among the shows, Amul Sa Re Ga Ma Pa Little Champs and Fear Factor Khatron Ke Khiladi 8 continue to rule the TRP chart.
 The shows are at the first and second places, with 3.3 and 3.1 TRP ratings, respectively.

 Kundali Bhagya